As an Amazon Associate I earn from qualifying purchases.

 Can I use cream cheese?

 Yes, you can replace Greek yogurt with the same amount of cream cheese.
-As a protein-packed alternative, you may even use cottage cheese.
+Or use cottage cheese for more protein.

 Can I make avocado mousse sugar-free?

-Yes, for a sugar-free avocado chocolate mousse, you can replace maple syrup with a keto-friendly liquid sweetener of your choice.
-However, it’s important to choose a high-quality low-sugar syrup to avoid unpleasant chemical aftertastes.
+Yes, replace maple syrup with a keto sweetener of your choice.
+Just choose a high-quality product to avoid unpleasant chemical aftertastes.

 5 from 2 votes